ERIC COURAGE, CFA, CFP, CAIA

 Founder / Wealth Strategy Advisor

-Eric has worked in finance for over 10 years, both in private wealth management and as an analyst building financial products.
+Eric has over 10 years of experience, both in private wealth management and as an analyst building financial products.

 He is a Chartered Financial Analyst (CFA).
 The CFA is “the gold standard” of finance worldwide, according to The Economist.

 He is also a Certified Financial Planner™ (CFP™) and a Chartered Alternative Investment Analyst (CAIA).